Optimal learning with Bernstein Online Aggregation: Introduction and main results

-The fast rate of convergence $\log(M)/n$ of Problem (MS) comes from a careful study of the second order terms $\sum_{t=1}^{n+1} \ell_{j,t}^2$.
-It is known that it also require more conditions on the loss, see \cite{lecue:2007,audibert:2009}.
-We restrict us to losses $\ell$ that are strongly convex and Lipschitz functions in the iid setting, see \cite{kakade:tewari:2008} for an extensive study of this context.
-Inspired by the work of \cite{lecue:rigollet:2013}, we modify the loss in the BOA procedure and we use the mixture of the original and the linearized loss.
-The second order refinement in the BOA procedure becomes:
+The fast rate of convergence $\log(M)/n$ in Problem (MS) is achieved thanks to a careful study of the second order terms $\sum_{t=1}^{n+1} \ell_{j,t}^2$.
+It also requires more conditions on the loss in order to behave locally like the square loss, see \cite{audibert:2009}.
+We restrict us to losses $\ell$ that are $C_\ell$-strongly convex and $C_b$-Lipschitz functions in the iid setting, see \cite{kakade:tewari:2008} for an extensive study of this context.
+We fix the initial weights uniformly $\pi_{j,0}=M^{-1}$.
+We obtain in Theorem \ref{th:opt} the fast rate of convergence for the batch version of the BOA procedure; with probability $1-e^{-x}$, $x>0$,